kristianfreeman/kristianfreeman.com/src/content/blog/svelte.md

 ---
-title: 'A brief guide to understanding Svelte.js'
+title: "A brief guide to understanding Svelte.js"
 description: ""
-pubDate: 'Nov 10 2020'
+pubDate: "Nov 10 2020"
 tags:
   - archive
-  - bytesized
 ---

 ## **🎓 What is it?**